B4rtDC/MaxEntropyGraphs.jl/docs/src/index.md

 Each network models can be solved in different ways, with a fixed-point method typically being the fastest and a Newton-based method being the slowest.
 Depending on the complexity of the network model, some solvers might not always converge.

+Common usage for each model is given in the [Models](./models.html) section.
+For additional use cases, check the specific model page or the API reference.

-*Note:* in allignment with the underlying theoretical framework, the graphs in the ensemble all have exactly the same number of nodes as the original network.*
+*Note:* in allignment with the underlying theoretical framework, the graphs in the ensemble all have exactly the same number of nodes as the original network.

 # Installation
 Assuming that you already have Julia correctly installed, installation is straightforward.